cmvandrevala/purdue_homepage/README.txt

-Files for my personal website.
+Files from my old Purdue website.

+I am going to update everything in 2013, so these files will be outdated soon.